kubernetes/minikube/README.md

 ## Private Container Registries
 **GCR/ECR**: Minikube has an addon, `registry-creds` which maps credentials into Minikube to support pulling from Google Container Registry (GCR) and Amazon's EC2 Container Registry (ECR).
-To use the addon, you will need to enable it via the `addons enable registry-creds` command and then create the necessary secrets as defined here: https://github.com/upmc-enterprises/registry-creds
+To use the addon, you will need to configure it using `minikube addons configure registry-creds` and then enable it via `minikube addons enable registry-creds`.
+If you need to automate this process, you can see the required secrets for the addon here: https://github.com/upmc-enterprises/registry-creds

 For other private container registries, follow the steps on [this page](http://kubernetes.io/docs/user-guide/images/).